 Even though you state that your wife is the trustee, she might be the successor trustee of a revocable trust.
-Only when the grantor, or creator of the trust, dies does she become the trustee; she has no rights to do anything with the assets until that time.
+Only when the grantor, or creator, of the trust dies does she become the trustee; she has no rights to do anything with the assets until that time.

 Prior to death, the grantor of a revocable trust has complete control over all trust assets.
 This means that until the grantor dies, he or she can do whatever he or she wants to with the assets.
-The beneficiaries can't say or do anything to control the assets or influence the grantors activities.
+The beneficiaries can't say or do anything to control the assets or influence the grantor's activities.

 Once the grantor dies, the trust may now become assets of the beneficiaries.
 There may be some provisions in place restricting access, but the death of the grantor generally means the beneficiaries now have a legal claim to the trust.

 The other common type of trust is an irrevocable trust.
-It cannot be modified or terminated without the permission of the beneficiaries.
-With irrevocable trusts, the grantor has transferred assets into the trust and effectively removed his or her rights of ownership to those assets.
+It cannot be changed or terminated without the permission of the beneficiaries.
+With irrevocable trusts, the grantor has transferred assets into the trust and effectively withdrawn his or her rights of ownership to those assets.
 Beneficiaries may not be able to immediately access the trust, but each beneficiary has a legal right to some portion of those assets.

 As with everything, there may be exceptions allowing you to still file bankruptcy and protect the trust.
 For example, a "spendthrift" provision may limit creditor claims to trust assets even when the trust is irrevocable or the grantor has died.